This is a post that provides information about the world called Elonth that my characters exist in.

 There are many countries, mostly ruled by governments and democratically elected presidents – but, just like in the real world, there are still some ruled by royalty or otherwise.

-Dragons are far less numerous than the humans.
+Dragons are far less numerous than humans.
 Global population is around 120 million.

 Females are usually a little smaller than males and have more delicate or pointed facial features.
 They also do not have prominent spikes along their back, if any.

 Their bodies can function mostly on pure energy.
-They store energy in a shiridite crystal that grows in the right side of their chest.
+They store energy in a shiridan crystal that grows in the right side of their chest.
 This crystal grows as they do.
-The energy from their crystal is distributed to the rest of their body via shiridite particles found in their blood.
-Shiridite can also be found in their horns and back-spikes.
-However, they do still hunger, will not grow if they do not eat.
-Furthermore, they can die of complications if they go more than a few weeks without eating anything.
+The energy from their heart-crystal is distributed to the rest of their body via shiridite particles found in their blood.
+Shiridite can also be found in their horns, claws, spines, chest plates and tail blades.
+However, they do still hunger and will need to eat on occasion.

 A benefit of being adapted to survive off pure energy is that their cells’ mitochondria need not be very active.
 This means that overheating in their later years of life is not too much of a concern.
 However, when they are young they may need to consume extra energy to heat themselves.
 Hatchlings especially need to be provided with external heat.

 The worldwide average life expectancy of a dragon is 350, with a standard deviation of 75 years.
-They reach sexual maturity at age 50 and mates will generally raise only one clutch of 1-4 (usually 2) eggs in their life between ages 100 and 250.
+They reach sexual maturity at age 50.
+Clutches will usually have 1-4 eggs.
+In modern times, it has become socially expected for mates to only raise one clutch in their life between ages 100 and 250.

 Dragons never completely stop growing but do slow down as they age.
 Hatchlings tend to be around 0.3m tall (dragon height is measured at the shoulder) upon emerging from the egg.
 They will be as tall as an adult human at around 100 years old.

-Most modern-era dragon states have a handful of settlements.
-Traditionally these are each ruled by the older, wiser, dragons in the state but some have moved towards a more modern democracy.
+Most modern-era dragon states have a handful of prominent settlements.
+Traditionally these are each ruled by the older, wiser, dragons in the state but most have now moved towards something akin to a modern democracy.
 The settlements, and the area they have claimed, are normally regarded as independent by human governments.

 Clothing in dragon society is not a social necessity, but more of a display of rank, social status, sentimentality or practicality.